NREL/OpenStudio-HPXML/README.md

 [![codecov](https://codecov.io/gh/NREL/OpenStudio-HPXML/branch/master/graph/badge.svg)](https://codecov.io/gh/NREL/OpenStudio-HPXML)

-This repository contains an [OpenStudio measure](http://nrel.github.io/OpenStudio-user-documentation/getting_started/about_measures/) that converts a residential [HPXML file](https://hpxml.nrel.gov/) to an OpenStudio/EnergyPlus model.
+This repository contains [OpenStudio measures](http://nrel.github.io/OpenStudio-user-documentation/getting_started/about_measures/) that deal with residential [HPXML files](https://hpxml.nrel.gov/).

 For more information, please visit the [documentation](https://openstudio-hpxml.readthedocs.io/en/latest).

+## Measures

+This repository contains two OpenStudio measures:
+- HPXMLtoOpenStudio: A measure that translates an HPXML file to an OpenStudio model.
+- SimulationOutputReport: A measure that generates a variety of annual/timeseries outputs for a residential HPXML-based model.

 ## Projects

-This core OpenStudio measure is used by a number of other residential projects, including:
+These core OpenStudio measures are used by a number of other residential projects, including:
 - [Energy Rating Index (ERI)](https://github.com/NREL/OpenStudio-ERI)
 - Home Energy Score (private repository)
 - Weatherization Assistant (private repository)